christophernhill/rc_howtos/examples/many_file_dir_organize/README.md

 Very basic shell script to generate commands that redistribute files in a directory with too many files in it to a hierachy of sub-directories under a prefix.
-In general it is not a good idea to have more than 50,000 files in a directory.
+In general it is not a good idea to have more than 50,000 files in a directory on many file systems.
 Directories with very large number of files can take a long time for list and performance of programs like Matlab that try and cache directory contents for convenience can be impacted considerably.
+While there are specialized file systems that can scale to far more files in a single directory the price premium for such systems can be large.
+A more cost effective approach is to develop working practices that distribute files across some sort of hierarchical tree.

 The shell script in this directory creates commands to redistribute the files in a directory into a tree hierarchy in which file locations are a deterministic function of the orginal file name.
 This makes it possible